skyward-prompted/screenpipe/TESTING.md

 - record your screen before starting the test

 ### installation
-1. download latest screenpipe from https://web.crabnebula.cloud/mediar/screenpipe/releases
+1. download latest skyprompt from https://web.crabnebula.cloud/mediar/skyprompt/releases
 2. install and launch the app
 3. skip the onboarding flow